wpengine/atlas-shopify-blueprint/README.md

 `.nvmrc` is specifying that Node.js `v18` should be used.
 Any developer could then run `nvm use` to download, install, and switch to that version. `nvm install` will then install dependencies in line with that version.

-## Configuring Shopify on locally and on Atlas
+## Configuring Shopify locally and on Atlas

 TBC